 Welcome from the Vice-Chancellor

-Kia ora and welcome to the University of Waikato.
+Kia ora and welcome to the University of Waikato for B Semester 2015.

-I extend a special welcome to all of our students this year, especially those who, like me, are starting their first year at this University.
+I extend a special welcome to all new and returning students this semester, especially those who, like me, are starting their first year at this University.

-This year brings a fresh start as we embark on a post-50th anniversary future guided by our commitment to excellence.
+This year marks a fresh start as we embark on a post-50th anniversary future guided by our commitment to excellence.
 The pursuit of excellence is embedded within the culture of every great university, and the University of Waikato is no different.
-During the course of this year members of the University community will be engaging in discussions about what we need to do to continue that focus on excellence over the next 50 years, and some of the major projects that will be implementing as part of that commitment over the next five years.
+We have been engaging in discussions about what we need to do to continue that focus on excellence over the next 50 years, and several major projects will be implemented as part of that commitment over the next five years.

 Professor Neil Quigley